Bash at the Beach (1997): Event

 The second match was for the WCW Cruiserweight Championship.
-Chris Jericho retained the championship over Ultimate Dragon after he reversed a hurricanranna into a rollup.
+Chris Jericho retained the championship over Ultimate Dragon after he reversed a hurricanrana into a rollup.

 In the following match The Steiner Brothers (Rick Steiner and Scott Steiner) defeated The Great Muta and Masahiro Chono, to earn a shot at the WCW World Tag Team Championship.
 Scott hit the Frankensteiner on Muta followed by Rick hitting a DDT off the top rope for the pinfall victory.

 In a six-man tag match, Juventud Guerrera, Héctor Garza, and Lizmark Jr. next defeated La Parka, Psychosis, and Villano IV.
 Villano V attempted to switch places with Villano IV during the match, however he was immediately hit with a springboard dropkick into a standing moonsault by Garza, who pinned Villano V for the victory.